Skip to content

 VAT-in-Mexico-through-the-value-chain

-VAT Reimbursements in Mexico
+How to Get a VAT Refund in Mexico

 Businesses in Mexico can generally credit the VAT they pay on purchases and expenses related to VAT-taxable activities—including those subject to the 0% rate—against the VAT they collect from customers on their sales or services.